Scott Pruitt Shows Loyalty to Trump Protects You — But Only for So Long

 In the end, according to two administration officials familiar with internal discussions, Trump forced Pruitt out Thursday without speaking to him — instead having his chief of staff call the Environmental Protection Agency around midday to say it was time for Pruitt to go.

-Trump described a much different, more flattering, scene, telling reporters that the EPA chief “came to me and said, ‘I have such great confidence in the administration.
+Trump described a much different, more flattering scene, telling reporters that the EPA chief “came to me and said, ‘I have such great confidence in the administration.
 I don’t want to be a distraction.’”

 Trump said there was “no final straw,” that led to Pruitt’s exit, and several reports suggest it was a cumulation of negative press that did him in.
 But the New York Times said Trump found one recent story particularly embarrassing: a report that Pruitt had asked Trump to fire Jeff Sessions and make him attorney general.
 Then the story about Pruitt’s potentially criminal schedule changes raised new concerns in the White House that he was too much of a liability.